 useful, mostly in partial swings within 60 yards of the hole.
 I also

-have the full-swing yardage dialed in, but I always had a partial PW swing for
+have the full-swing yardage dialed in, but I always had a partial PW

 that distance anyway.
 The value of the gap wedge is a trajectory